What are the Benefits of Scrum?

 Scrum is a project management methodology designed to respond easily and positively to change.

-With conventional project management methods, changing requirements can be a nightmare to handle.
+With conventional project management methods and management courses, changing requirements can be a nightmare to handle.
 The opposite is true with approaches like Scrum and its parent methodology, Agile.
 They are designed to be responsive at all stages in a project’s life cycle.

 Scrum began in the software industry, but its principles and processes can be applied almost anywhere.
 Likewise, it can be used to manage small and large projects.